nadiTime/hexagate-fund-flow/README.md

 1. Open a public repository with the given code.
 2. After implementing the exercise, push the code to the main branch.

 ## Questions

 Feel free to reach out and ask any questions, at any time.

+# Nadi Readme

+`cd node-server` and run `npm install` to install the dependencies. then run `npm run dev` to start the server.

+`cd webapp` and run `npm install` to install the dependencies. then run `npm run dev` to start the server.